ankitects/anki-betas/src/anki2.1.50.md

 - Fixed an issue with adding items to the editor toolbar from an add-on (thanks to Henrik).
 - Fixed cloze shortcut on Windows.
 - Fixed invalid HTML in field causing Anki to hang (thanks to Henrik).
+- Force decimal separator to be a period in the deck options, to work around blank boxes in the Qt6 build.
 - New cards no longer have their position changed by the Forget action when "restore position" is enabled, and the cards don't have an original position (thanks to Rumo).